Pistonite/botw-ist/packages/manual/src/user/screen_system.md

 # Screen System

 The `Screen` system simulates different dialogs and pause menus in the game.
-For example, when pausing to access the inventory or sell items by talking to a shop keeper.
+For example, when pausing to access the inventory, or when selling items by talking to a shop keeper.

 Most of the time, the simulator can switch between screens automatically